-Hormone replacement therapy, also known as menopausal hormone therapy (MHT) or hormone therapy (HT), uses medications that contain the female hormones that the body has stopped producing after menopause.
-The primary reasons that women use HRT are for the relief of hot flashes, night sweats, and vaginal dryness.
+Hormone therapy (HT), also known as menopausal hormone therapy (MHT) or hormone replacement therapy (HRT), uses medications that contain the female hormones that the body has stopped producing after menopause.
+The primary reasons that women use HT are for the relief of hot flashes and night sweats (vasomotor symptoms), and vaginal dryness.

 - Estrogen alone (known as estrogen therapy [ET])

 - Estrogen in combination with progestogen (known as estrogen-progestogen therapy [EPT]).

 Different types of estrogen are used in hormone therapy products.
 They include estradiol and conjugated estrogens.

 The term "progestogen" encompasses both progesterone and progestin.
 Progesterone is the name for the natural hormone that the body produces.
 Progestin refers to a synthetic hormone that has progesterone effects.
 Because estrogen alone can increase the risk for uterine (endometrial) cancer, progestogen is added to estrogen to protect the uterine lining (endometrium) and reduce this risk.

 Women receive either ET or EPT depending on whether they have a uterus: